mapfumo/mapfumo.github.io/spark.md

 <a href='https://spark.apache.org/'>Apache Spark</a> is an open source big data processing framework built around speed and ease of use.
 Because of its speed and scalability Spark is well suited for processing a large collection of log files, from a web server, for example.

 For this example I am going to use a dataset freely available from <a href="http://ita.ee.lbl.gov/index.html">The Internet Traffic Archive</a>.
 I will be using the <a href="ftp://ita.ee.lbl.gov/traces/usask_access_log.gz">Saskatchewan-HTTP trace</a>.
-This trace contains seven month's worth of all HTTP requests to the University of Saskatchewan's WWW server.
+This trace contains seven month worth of all HTTP requests to the University of Saskatchewan's WWW server.
 The University of Saskatchewan is located in Saskatoon, Saskatchewan, Canada.

 <hr>
 ## RDD - Resilient Distributed Datasets